 Where: Online

-What: A hands-on engineering contest that challenges students to complete a fun task (such as launch an aluminum foil ball as far as possible) using limited resources (such as pencils, paper, paper clips, plastic cups and rubber bands).
+What: A hands-on engineering contest that challenges students to complete a fun task (such as launching a ping pong ball) using limited resources (such as pencils, paper, paper clips, plastic cups and rubber bands).

 Who: K–12 students; individuals or teams up to 4 students.